0BananaBig0/verilator_hr10255/docs/guide/exe_verilator.rst

    "+libext+" is fairly standard across Verilog tools.
 Defaults to ".v+.sv".

+.. option:: --lib-create <name>

+   Produces C++, Verilog wrappers and a Makefile which can in turn produce a DPI library which can be used by Verilator or other simulators along with the corresponding Verilog wrapper.
+The Makefile will build both a static and dynamic version of the library named :file:`lib<name>.a` and :file:`lib<name>.so` respectively.
+This is done because some simulators require a dynamic library, but the static library is arguably easier to use if possible.  :vlopt:`--protect-lib` implies :vlopt:`--protect-ids`.

+   When using :vlopt:`--lib-create` it is advised to also use :vlopt:`--timescale-override /1fs <--timescale-override>` to ensure the model has a time resolution that is always compatible with the time precision of the upper instantiating module.

+   See also :vlopt:`--protect-lib`.

 .. option:: --lint-only

    Check the files for lint violations only, do not create any other